I have a lot of credentials:

 Presented at Drew University (NJ), Brown University (RI), Northwestern University (Chicago), Smith College (Northampton, MA), Swarthmore University (Philadelphia), Harvard University (Cambridge, MA), and more.

-Gender is an aphrodisiac.
+Gender can be an aphrodisiac.
 As Tara Hardy says: “When I took my real gender out of the closet, it was like the second coming of christmas.”
 Let’s explore gender expression, identities, labels, transcending the mutually exclusive binaries, queer culture, and hot sweaty sex.
 Academics love deconstructing gender—and yet, the world is still gendered, so how do we navigate it?
 How do you build your gender intentionally?
 Are there ways gender can “hurt” less?
 And how do you develop your gender in ways that enhance and sustain a satisfying sex life? (‘Cause really, don’t we all want better sex?)

 Developed explicitly for students of gender studies, sexuality studies, and queer studies who want to put their theory into practice, this workshop covers Sinclair’s Best Sex Secrets and Gender Tenets and an interactive Q&A to discuss your burning questions.